baillielab/MMC_computational/README.md

 # Single-cell molecular QTL mapping

 Following data QC and preparation, we conduct single-cell molecular QTL mapping.
 For now, this is focused on eQTL mapping.
 For an overview of the whole process, please see the [MMC powerpoint](https://uoe-my.sharepoint.com/:p:/r/personal/kcampb2_ed_ac_uk/Documents/MMC_PPA_notes.pptx?d=w3afaa31d5ccd4efea7dff2bf2b120465&csf=1&web=1&e=jjdB1P)
+For an overview of what we could do with the very exciting single-cell data, see figure below.
+The projects I am currently working on are highlighted in red.

 ## eQTL mapping